-Who: Jay and Sandy Smith
+Who are Jay and Sandy Smith?

 But it gets even more personal than that.
 When Sandy found out she was pregnant in high school, she and Jay were taken by surprise.
 Sandy briefly considered abortion.
-But, instead, the couple decided to get married, and they had their first of four daughters together.
-Jay and Sandy have no regrets – they consider their oldest daughter to be one of their greatest blessings.
+But instead, the couple decided to get married and they had their first of four daughters together.
+Jay and Sandy have no regrets; they consider their oldest daughter to be one of their greatest blessings.

 So, when they found out that Washington had passed a law that would require their church to pay for abortions, it felt like a slap in the face.
 And they knew they had to do something about it.

-Cedar Park believes and teaches that every human life—whether born or not—is valuable, precious, and worthy of protection.
+Cedar Park believes and teaches that every human life—whether born or unborn—is valuable, precious, and worthy of protection.
 But rather than respecting Cedar Park’s freedom to exercise its religious convictions, the state of Washington has gone out of its way to force pro-life churches to pay for abortions.

-This means that when Cedar Park provides its more than 180 employees and their families with quality, affordable health insurance, they have to fund abortions.
+This means that when Cedar Park provides its more than 180 employees and their families with quality, affordable health insurance, it has to fund abortions.
 Failure to do so could mean fines and criminal penalties, including jail time.

 Jay and Sandy knew that their religious freedom was being violated.
-So, Alliance Defending Freedom filed a lawsuit on Cedar Park’s behalf.
+So Alliance Defending Freedom filed a lawsuit on Cedar Park’s behalf.